 A slipped capital femoral epiphysis is one of the most common reasons for a painful hip in older and teenage children (adolescents).
-Around 10 per 100,000 children will get a slipped capital femoral epiphysis.
+Around 10 per 100,000 children will develop a slipped capital femoral epiphysis.

 Rarely, a slipped capital femoral epiphysis can occur in children with the following:

-- Known hormone disorders (such as underactive thyroid gland, sex hormone problems, growth hormone problems)
+- Known hormone disorders (such as underactive thyroid gland, sex hormone problems, growth hormone problems).

 - A history of radiotherapy for cancer.